vtex-apps/search/README.md

 ```

 This will provide your store with a new route `/search` that will handle all search navigation
-from now on, but first you need to redirect the `search-bar` requests to this new route, using
+from now on, but first, you need to redirect the `search-bar` requests to this new route, using
 the `customPageUrl` prop on the `search-bar` component.

 ```json